antithesishq/antithesis-trigger-action/README.md

 >   default users set up for the test.
 >
 > These are used to show you information about your runs:
+> - `team`: A readable name for the team that owns this run.
+> - `system_name`: A readable, version-irrespective name for the system under test.
 > - `description`: A string description of your test run.
 The description will
 >   be in the headers of the generated report and of any emails triggered by the
 >   test run.